 Our clinic imports the best quality Medicinal Herbs from the top herbal pharmaceutical companies in Taiwan.
 We have a very complete collection of herbal pharmacy!
 Our suppliers are GMP products that follow the regulations of FDA and similar regulating bodies of other leading countries in Europe.
 These suppliers are renown for the purity, consistency and cleanliness of their products, in addition to their recognized testing and research programs.

-We are a preferred in-network provider of BCBS, United HealthCare, VA, PHCS, MultiPlan, and Tivity.
+We are a preferred in-network provider of BCBS, United HealthCare, VA, PHCS, MultiPlan, Priority Health, and Tivity.
 We also accept many other insurances like Aetna, Cigna, Humana, etc. We will file insurance claims for you if your insurance plan covers acupuncture.

 You will find out if you verify it with your insurance company.
 We also provide insurance verification service.
 Please click on the link below and complete the online form at least two days before your appointment.
 I will contact you as soon as the benefits are established.